Archives in Non-Fiction Cinema

 A new course for artists and filmmakers who are interested in using archival material in their work, and scholars who are interested in probing further into the archival turn in non-fiction filmmaking.

-Led by artist-filmmaker Onyeka Igwe, this course is targeted at artists and filmmakers who are interested in using archival material in their work, and scholars who are interested in probing further into the archival turn in non-fiction filmmaking.
+Led by artist-filmmaker Onyeka Igwe, this course is for artists and filmmakers interested in using archival material in their work, and for scholars interested in probing further into the archival turn in non-fiction filmmaking.

 Session 1: Introduction to the use of archives in non-fiction filmmaking (theoretical and historical discussion and examples of different approaches and techniques)